 At Team Academy, team is quite literally in the name.
 We believe that the future is collaborative and interdisciplinary.
 One of our favourite sayings is “If you want to go fast, go alone.
 If you want to go far, go together.”
 Some of our third-year students wrote a reflection on the power of diverse perspectives in a team.
 Thanks, Justin & Marco for your thoughts!
-If you’re interested in hearing more about what they’re up to you can follow Marco here and Justin here.
+If you’re interested in hearing more about what they’re up to you can follow Marco hier and Justin hier.

 If you want to follow their team, Team Rocket, check them out on Instagram here.